Explanatory machine learning for sequential human teaching: Conclusions and further work

 An exciting prospect of sequential teaching curricula is that machines and humans could take up more active roles to enable two-way cooperative learning \cite{human_robot_interactions}.
 Sequential teaching curricula can be extended to represent the coordination between humans and machines in a back-and-forth fashion.
-Human implicit decision making (System 1) could be made explicit (System 2) \cite{kahneman2011thinking} to benefit human problem solving \cite{Schmid11} by machine-learned theories via a process known as behavioural cloning \cite{BRATKO1995143}.
+Human implicit decision-making (System 1) could be made explicit (System 2) \cite{kahneman2011thinking} to benefit human problem-solving \cite{Schmid11} by machine-learned theories via a process known as behavioural cloning \cite{BRATKO1995143}.
 Traces of human problem solutions can be provided as inputs to an ILP system, which might produce explicit algorithms from the traces to present to the human as explanations.
 A ``clean up'' effect on a human's behaviours can be achieved based on the error estimation of the machine-learned human algorithm in training.
 The debugging of behaviours guided by the prediction of error of a human strategy can be beneficial in intelligent tutoring \cite{ZellerSchmid16} and for cooperative programming in algorithmic debugging \cite{shapiro1982algorithmic}.
-Future work may also explore the phenomenon of human re-discovery of well-established domain knowledge.
-Our observation shows the creativeness of human learning in exploiting the analogical transfer of partial solution structure.
-For machine learners, insights obtained in other domains can be utilised to learn flexible and efficient problem solutions \cite{bratko_concept_discovery,bratko_robot_discovery_ILP}.
-For human learners, the division of information into smaller ``chunks'' and the presentation of rule-based explanations facilitate the transfer of prior knowledge into a new problem-solving context \cite{simon1979}.
-The inclusion of both teaching techniques has the potential to trigger sudden realisations of previously incomprehensible concepts that might lead to innovative learning outcomes.
-However, further investigations are required to gain a better understanding of the degree to which sequential teaching curricula with machine-learned explanations facilitate novel human comprehension.